mblum/nn/README.md

           // initialize a neural network with given topology NeuralNet nn(topo);

+### Scaling the data

+When working with neural networks you should always scale your data, such that all the features are in the same range and the output values are between 0 and 1.
+You can do this by passing your training data to the autoscale function, which computes the optimal mapping.
+After calling autoscale this mapping will be performed automatically, so you only have to do this once.

+          nn.autoscale(X,Y);

 ### Training the network

 Alternate between computing the quadratic loss of the neural network model and adapting the parameters until the loss converges.
-You can also specify a regularization parameter *lambda*, which adds an additional error for large weights and thereby avoids overfitting.
+You can also specify a regularization parameter *lambda*, which punishes large weights and thereby avoids overfitting.

           for (int i = 0; i < max_steps; ++i) {
             err = nn.loss(X, Y, lambda);